Thanmayeepv/ml-online-shoppers-classification/README.md

 | **Naive Bayes**               | Achieved accuracy of 0.8439 with relatively balanced precision (0.4963) and recall (0.5236).
 The AUC score (0.8152) indicates reasonable class discrimination.
 MCC (0.4170) reflects moderate predictive reliability despite the model’s strong independence assumptions.                                                                                                         |
 | **Random Forest (Ensemble)**  | Delivered the highest accuracy (0.8998) and highest AUC (0.9179), demonstrating superior class discrimination.
 It also achieved the highest MCC (0.5834), indicating strong balanced classification performance.
 This confirms the advantage of ensemble learning in improving generalization.                                                                                    |
 | **XGBoost (Ensemble)**        | Achieved the highest recall (0.6437) and highest F1 score (0.6409), indicating strong detection of positive cases with balanced performance.
 The MCC (0.5714) is close to Random Forest, showing robust predictive capability.
 Although accuracy (0.8796) is slightly lower than Random Forest, its higher recall makes it effective when identifying positive cases is critical. |

+## 6. Final Model Selection

+Based on overall evaluation metrics, Random Forest was selected as the best-performing model due to its highest AUC (0.9179) and MCC (0.5834), indicating superior balanced predictive performance on the imbalanced dataset.